-The walking is the easy part, one foot at a time, but finding a place to camp for the night is not so easy.
-I have been lucky to find a spot on day one and two, but last night and tonight haven’t been easy.
-I don’t really want to camp near a trash can, and I don’t want to camp near a major highway.
-I am not asking for a Provincial or Parks Canada caliber site, but I do require somewhere safe and reasonably quiet to rest — I can hear a highway nearby as I write this, but I needed to stop.
-I will be thankful for earplugs tonight.
+Walking is the easy part: one foot at a time.
+However, finding a place to camp for the night is not as easy.
+I have been lucky to find a spot on day one and two, but last night and tonight hasn’t been easy.
+I don’t really want to camp near a trash can and I don’t want to camp near a major highway; I am not asking for a Provincial or Parks Canada caliber site, but I do require somewhere safe and reasonably quiet to rest — I can hear a highway nearby as I write this but I needed to stop.
+Anyways, my earplugs will be useful tonight.

 Although I could probably do a 40 km day; however, I want to ease into the mileage slowly.
-Moreover, sometimes the trail travels the perimeter of a lake around these here parts, so there is definitely no camping locations in the middle of a city or town if I am entering the city limits at 35 km or so.
-For example: today’s location is within a few km of the next town, Orillia, but I have already done 32 km, which is at my self imposed mileage limit and need to stop.
+Sometimes the trail travels around the perimeter of a lake, then ending in a city or town and no place to camp.
+Where does one stop if in the middle of a city after 35 km walked?
+Today is a great example of the difficulty in finding a place to setup my tent away from prying eyes; there is only a few km the next town, Orillia, but I have already walked 32 km — a self imposed mileage limit for today.

-Regardless of my whining, everything is going as planned so far, and realized that I really like podcasts on writing, self help, and interviews of some amazing individuals.
-There is one podcast I downloaded before I left; Rich Roll, which had some interesting guest interviews with a range of some very different, but interesting people.
-I am amazed how time and distance passes when listenting to podcasts and music.
+Regardless of my whining, everything is going as planned, and I found out that I really like podcasts on writers, self help, and interviews of some amazing individuals.
+There’s a podcast by some guy named Rick Roll that I downloaded before I left, and he has some interesting guest interviews on his podcast.
+I am amazed how time and distance passes while listening to podcasts and music.
 In the future, I will be doing the audio books thing.

 In closing, I am in awe of walking 119.2 km in just 4 days.
 It is profound how small steps can travel great distances.